zukunft/zukunft.com/docs/code_functions_all.md

 \-- construct and map
     \-- __construct
         \-- sql_creator - set the default sql_creator configuration
-        \-- element - always set the user because a formula element is always user specific
+        \-- element - always set the user because a formula element is always user-specific
         \-- expression -
         \-- combine_object - a combine object always covers an existing object
         \-- data_object - always set the user because always someone must have requested to create the list